Paraphraser/ssh-certificates/README.md

 * Switch to the "Hosts" tab.
 * Tap <kbd>+</kbd> and choose "New Host".
 * Tap in the "Label" field and give the host a name (eg "mypi").
-* Tap in the "IP or Hostname" field and enter an fully-qualified domain name or IP address for the host (eg "mypi.jemnet.home.arpa").
+* Tap in the "IP or Hostname" field and enter a fully-qualified domain name or IP address for the host (eg "mypi.jemnet.home.arpa").
 * Scroll down to the "Username" field, tap **to the left of the "person" icon** and enter an account name on the destination host (eg "pi").
 * Leave the "Password" field empty.
 * Tap the disclosure arrow <!--disclosure off-->&#xFE65; at the right of the "Key" field.